 Impatient to start her career, she left high school and got a job at a trendy boutique in London—an experience that would be the first of many defeats.
 Undeterred, she found work in the competitive world of magazines, eventually embarking on a journey to New York and a battle to ascend, no matter who or what stood in her way.
 Once she was crowned editor-in-chief of Vogue—in one of the stormiest transitions in fashion magazine history—she continued the fight to retain her enviable position, ultimately rising to dominate all of Condé Nast.

-“Extraordinarily sweeping, astute, and unputdownable” (Sheila Weller, New York Times bestselling author) and based on extensive interviews with Anna Wintour’s closest friends and collaborators, journalist Amy Odell crafts the most revealing portrait of Wintour ever published.
+Named one of Time’s 100 Must-Read Books of 2022, this in-depth and revealing biography is based on extensive interviews with Anna Wintour’s closest friends and collaborators.
 Weaving Anna’s personal story into a larger narrative about the hierarchical dynamics of the fashion industry and the complex world of Condé Nast, Anna charts the relentless ambition of the woman who would become an icon.

 About the Author